 History Of Infinite Banking

-This idea of an "infinite bank", using an insurance policy, that could last for several hundred years actually worked.
+This idea of using an insurance policy that would last for several hundred years, making countless loans to those in need and being continually refueled by borrowers, actually worked.

 Others tried similar ideas, with varying degrees of success.

-In the late 1800s and early 1900s, John Wanamaker——the pioneer of the modern department store——popularized the idea of using whole life insurance as a form of credit that one could borrow against to start and grow a business.
-At the time, he was considered "crazy" for insisting on carrying minimal to no debt and for wanting to manage his own money and self-finance his business.
+In the late 1800s and early 1900s, John Wanamaker——the pioneer of the modern department store——popularized the idea of using whole life insurance, specifically, as a form of credit that one could borrow against to start and grow a business.
+At the time, many of his peers thought he was crazy for insisting on carrying minimal to no debt and for wanting to manage his own money and self-finance his business.

 Twenty years ago I had a capital of about a half million dollars.
 I then realized that a business man with a half million of capital and a million and a half of insurance on his life would have better credit than one with a half million of capital and no insurance — so I took the insurance.
 I now find that trading on the credit it created I made more profit than if the money which went into insurance had gone directly into my business.